Skip to main content

 Influenza

-• In the USA, seasonal influenza activity continues to increase and is elevated across most of the country.
+• In the USA, seasonal influenza activity continues to decline.

-• In the European Union/European Economic Area (EU/EEA), influenza activity has continued to increase.
+• In the European Union/European Economic Area (EU/EEA), most reporting countries have returned to baseline or low levels of influenza intensity.

 RSV

-• In the USA, RSV activity is very high in many areas of the country, particularly in young children.
+• In the USA, RSV activity continues to decline in most areas of the country.

 COVID-19

-• In the USA, COVID-19 activity is increasing in most areas of the country.
+• In the USA, COVID-19 activity continues to decline nationally.

 Dashboards